AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 [!DNL Experience Manager Forms] now supports SMB 2 and SMB 3 protocols.

-### Enhanced caching for translated adaptive form pages {enhanced-caching-translated-adaptive-forms}
+### Enhanced caching for translated adaptive form pages {#enhanced-caching-translated-adaptive-forms}

 You can now specify locale as a selector instead of URL argument.
 It helps cache translated adaptive forms on [!DNL Experience Manager Dispatcher].